-We will balance enforcement action against risks and costs.
+We will balance action taken against risks and costs.
 Actions to achieve compliance will be proportionate to any risks to public health and safety, and the seriousness of any breach.
 Therefore, an informal warning is unlikely to be a suitable disposal for a significant infringement leading to serious injury just as a prosecution is generally unsuitable for a minor administrative or technical oversight.
-Proportionate action also involves judging the extent to which perpetrators have gone to in order to comply with the law.
+Proportionate action also involves judging the extent to which individuals or businesses have gone to in order to comply with the law.